sylv/apollo/README.md

 # what apollo might be able to do in the future

 - [ ] Support for moving instead of symlinking
 - [ ] "Recovery" files that can be used to restore moved files to their original or a new location.
-- [ ] Look at parent directories to see if we can find more metadata about the file when missing.
-  - This would complicate the whole parsing process, so I'm personally against it.
 - [ ] Allow files to be renamed without duplicating them the next time Apollo runs
-  - My approach would be to read the output directory structure, build a map with keys being file sizes and original paths or names.
-When writing, if the map contains a file with the same size and/or same original name/path, skip writing and assume the user intervened or the file already exists.
 - [ ] Subtitle files should have their language as an extension - e.g `Batman Begins (2005).eng.srt`
+- [ ] Have a local "slim" copy of [IMDB Interfaces](https://www.imdb.com/interfaces/) for fast lookups of proper title names.
+SQLite with FTS should suffice.